DanielHeEGG/DynamicSequencer/README.md

 #### `DS: Take Exposure`
 Takes one exposure in accordance to the exposure plan selected by the planning engine.
+> **WARNING** `DS: Take Exposure` makes no attempt to check if the imaging setup is in the correct configuration (mount pointed at correct object, filter wheel set to correct filter, flat panel open, etc.).
+As long as the frame taken passes image grading, it will increment the `acceptedAmount` field for the target *it thinks* its pointed at.
+For example, an imaging setup is previously imaging M31, and the Planner Engine selects a new target M42, if for whatever reason the mount did not slew properly or the `DS: Center and Rotate` instruction was skipped, the subsequent `DS: Take Exposure` instruction will increment the `acceptedAmount` field for M42 and place the frame into the M42 folder while it is actually still shooting M31.
+The same behavior is true for the filter wheel.
+Hence, it is generally good practice to set the `On error` option to `Skip current instruction set` within NINA for all DS-related instructions.

 #### `DS: Switch Filter`
 Switches filter in accordance to the exposure plan selected by the planning engine.